Metro-Records/la-metro-councilmatic/README.md

 # Metro Board Reports

-Metro Board Reports helps the Los Angeles community understand and track the activities of the Los Angeles County Metropolitan Transportation Authority, commonly known as Metro - a government agency that consists of several Board Members, who set policy, coordinate, plan, fund, build, and operate transit services and transportation programs throughout LA County.
+[Metro Board Reports](https://boardagendas.metro.net/) helps the Los Angeles community understand the activities of the Los Angeles County Metropolitan Transportation Authority (Metro) – a government agency that consists of several Board Members, who set policy, coordinate, plan, fund, build, and operate transit services and transportation programs throughout LA County.

-The Metro Board Reports site helps users monitor all things related to the Metro Board of Directors:
+The Metro Board Reports site monitors all things related to the Metro Board of Directors:

 * the board reports introduced and passed
 * its various committees and the meetings they hold